jensonp/project-steam-engine/backend-deep-dive-fixed.md

 **Step 1 — Factory invocation** (at route definition time, not request time):

-When a route file calls `validate(steamIdSchema)`, the outer function executes immediately and returns a new anonymous async function.
+When a route file calls `validate(steam​Id​Schema)`, the outer function executes immediately and returns a new anonymous async function.
 This returned function is the actual Express middleware.
 It captures `schema` in its closure (lexical scope).

 ```typescript
 // This happens at module load time: